- Featured in:

 Basic and professional resumes are both more or less traditional resumes with varying degrees of decorative elements.
 Basic resumes tend to be stripped-down of the two; professional resumes have a bit more pizazz.

 Maybe.
 It depends on the type of job that you’re applying to.

 A traditional resume is a safe approach and probably wouldn’t seem too out of place to use for most jobs.

-A traditional resume design is clear, clean, and puts the emphasis on you, the job hunter.
+A traditional resume design is clear, clean and emphasizes you, the job hunter

-They are tested and work well for most professional jobs, especially in careers that are a bit older.
+They are tested and work well for most professional jobs.
 We discussed on this page who should choose a traditional resume in a little more detail.

 That said, they’re not appropriate for all jobs.
-The exception to using a traditional resume comes based on the industry or company you’re applying to.
+The exception to using a traditional resume depends on the industry or company you’re applying to.

 What is the difference between a targeted resume and a traditional resume?

 You should always take a targeted approach for a resume.
 The “traditional” way of producing a resume here refers to a one-size-fits-all approach.